The Importance of A Medically-Supervised Heroin Detox Program

 The Solution?
 Our IV Therapy Heroin Detox Center

-Gallus’ IV based therapy for heroin detox center can greatly ease the discomfort of heroin withdrawal due to the instant relief achieved through the intravenous delivery of medication.
+Gallus’ IV based therapy for heroin detox can greatly ease the discomfort of heroin withdrawal due to the instant relief achieved through the intravenous delivery of medication.
 IV therapy also keeps the patient hydrated at all time which keeps the cells and organs in the body properly functioning.

 Other detox programs we offer include: